Whovians (TV series): Season 3 (2020)

-On December 17, 2019, ABC Comedy announced that Whovians would be back following part two of the New Years Special.
+On 17 December 2019, ABC Comedy announced that Whovians would be back following part two of the New Years Special.

 2021

-On December 30, 2020, Rove McManus hinted on Twitter that Whovians would be returning for a fourth season in 2021.
+On 30 December 2020, Rove McManus hinted on Twitter that Whovians would be returning for a fourth season in 2021.

 However Whovians didn't return to ABC TV due to the COVID-19 pandemic.

 Instead the Newcastle Local Group from the Doctor Who Club of Australia organised a panel from the Whovians team running on Zoom to discuss each episode of Doctor Who: Flux which aired on ABC TV in late 2021.

+2023

+In a 2023 interview, Adam Richard reflected on his time hosting Whovians, noting that the first series was a learning experience as the show was essentially live, recorded and aired on the same day.
+He described it as a fun environment, but also mentioned the challenge of receiving early, unfinished Doctor Who episodes, sometimes with visible watermarks or incomplete effects, which he found difficult as a fan.

+Richard appreciated the show’s live format but expressed frustration with the way Doctor Who was being handled by ABC.
+He criticised the poor quality of broadcasts on the network’s multi-channel, which he felt didn’t do justice to the show’s high production values.
+Despite these challenges, Richard maintained a positive view of Whovians and his role on the show.

 Reception

 The Sydney Morning Herald said that "Rove McManus' dissection [of each episode of Dr Who] afterwards is a fun and factoid-filled debrief."